BASICS

 Home Equity Loan or Line of Credit:

-You must have enough income to cover the debt
+[-] You must have enough income to cover the debt as well as your other obligations

 Home Equity Conversion Mortgage:

-Basic credit requirement to insure you have a willingness to pay your bills as you will be making your tax and insurance payments (if this is a problem, a LESA may be set up to insure these payments can be made)
+[+] Basic credit overview to insure you have the willingness & capacity to pay your bills as you will be making your tax and insurance payments (Note: if this is an issue, a LESA may be set up to insure these payments can be made)

-Line of Credit can NOT be closed at any point unless the qualified borrower ceases to use the property as their primary residence and the non-borrowing spouse remains in the home or the loan is called due because terms are not being met
+[+] Line of Credit (if established) cannot be closed unless the qualified borrower ceases to use the property as their primary residence and the non-borrowing spouse remains in the home or the loan is called due because terms are not being met

 ***Remember, you must continue paying property-related fees, taxes, homeowner’s insurance, and maintain the property in good condition while having a reverse mortgage.